vimalloc/flask-jwt-extended/README.md

 to 'refresh'

 ### Blacklist and Token Revoking
-This supports blacklisting and token revoking out of the box.
-This will allow you to revoke a specific token so a user can no longer access your endpoints, without having to change your secret key and thus revoke all the users tokens.
-In order to revoke a token, we need some storage where we can save a list of all the tokens we have created, as well as if they have been blacklisted or not.
-In order to make the underlying storage as agnostic as possible, we use [simplekv] (http://pythonhosted.org/simplekv/) to provide assess to a variaty of backends.
+This supports optional blacklisting and token revoking out of the box.
+This will allow you to revoke a specific token so a user can no longer access your endpoints.
+In order to revoke a token, we need some storage where we can save a list of all the tokens we have created, as well as if they have been revoked or not.
+In order to make the underlying storage as agnostic as possible, we use [simplekv] (http://pythonhosted.org/simplekv/) to provide assess to a variety of backends.

 In production, it is important to use a backend that can have some sort of persistent storage, so we don't forget that we revoked a token, as well as something that can be safely used by the multiple thread and processes running your application.
 At present we believe redis is a good fit for this (it has the added benefit of removing expired tokens from the store automatically, so it wont blow up into something huge).
-But the choice is of course yours.
+The choice is of course yours.

 We also have to make a choice of if we want to check the blacklist against all requests, or only against refresh token requests.
 There are pros and cons to either way (extra overhead on jwt_required endpoints vs someone being able to use an access token freely until it expires).
-In this example, we are going to only check refresh tokens, and set the access tokes to a small expires time to help minimize damange that could be done.
+In this example, we are going to only check refresh tokens, and set the access tokes to a small expires time to help minimize damage that could be done with a stolen access token.
 ```python
 from datetime import timedelta